Tornium/tornium/docs/user/bot/verification.rst

 Miscellaneous Options
 `````````````````````
-SkyNet can post messages regarding verification status to a specific channel.
+Tornium can post messages regarding verification status to a specific channel.
 This can be set up in the verification dashboard under "Basic Verification Configuration".

-Server administrators can specify and give exclusion role(s) that causes SkyNet to skip members who are attempting to be verified.
+Server administrators can specify and give exclusion role(s) that causes Tornium to skip members who are attempting to be verified.
 This configuration can be located under "Verified Role and Names" in the verification dashboard.

 Verification Slash Commands